Post Pregnancy Sports

 - How much sleep are you getting?
 How exhausted are you?
 It is important that your sports program does not exhaust you.
 It may challenge you and make you sweat, but if you are totally exhausted, after you have been doing too much.

 - How to you feel during your fitness session?
 Do you ever have the feeling that there is a pressure on your vagina or do you constantly have a tampon feeling inside though you are not using one?
 If yes, then you should not run or jump from now until you have been examined by a specially trained physiotherapist (internal examination) or your OBGYN.
 Just to be on the safe side.
+IT might be that a special pelvic floor training is needed.

-Please contact us and we will discuss the options most suitable for you.
+If you are interested in starting up slowly and regaining your strength - just please contact us and we will discuss the options most suitable for you.

 This blog post has been prepared with the greatest possible care and does not claim to be correct, complete or up-to-date.“